slatedocs/slate/source/includes/_PaymentTransaction.md

 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/refund-partial-fraud`

+<aside class="warning">The "refund-ok" URL should be used when the merchant believes that the refund is legitimate.<br>The "refund-fraud" URL should be used when the merchant believes there is fraud, but a refund is being made to avoid a later chargeback.</aside>

 ##### Bank Authorization Feedback

 Notifies IdentityMind of the acceptance or rejection of the transaction that was previously analyzed with the given transaction ID by the merchant's payment gateway or the merchant themselves.
-All arguments are optional.

 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/bank-accepted`